lqc/thinkcspy/source/app_e.rst

     in Python, and are in the list of keywords we gave in chapter 2.
 Keywords are special in the language: they are part of the syntax.
 So we cannot create our own variable or function with a name ``True`` --- we'll get a syntax error.
-    (Built-in functions are not priviledged like keywords: we can define our own variable or function called ``len``, but we'd be silly to do so!)
+    (Built-in functions are not privileged like keywords: we can define our own variable or function called ``len``, but we'd be silly to do so!)